I Gates Foundation cover letter discussion

 Dear Finance Associate Hiring Manager,

 My ambition is to work for a company that that truly impacts society while operating in the efficient fashion of a private enterprise.
-The Gate’s Foundation epitomizes these aspirations.
-When I saw your opening for a Global Business Analyst, I knew that my quantitative background in pricing, strategy and operations would be a strong fit.
+The Gate’s Foundation epitomizes these aspirations.1 When I saw your opening for a Global Business Analyst, I knew that my quantitative background in pricing, strategy and operations would be a strong fit.

 Over the past two years I’ve worked in an unlikely place for a food and beverage manufacturer – Shanghai, China.
-As an Associate with COMPANY X, a 5-year-old firm, I benefited from strong mentorship and a start-up mentality in order to build on my experience in analytics and finance.
+As an Associate with COMPANY X, a 5-year-old firm, I benefited from strong mentorship and a start-up mentality2 in order to build on my experience in analytics and finance.

 Tobacco use in China is an issue I feel particularly passionate about.
 My personal experiences in Shanghai revealed that the problem is multidimensional.
 Smoking is ingrained in both personal and private social settings while many locals that I knew did not believe that smoking was harmful.
 Finally, cigarettes are so cheap that their cost is nowhere near prohibitive.
 I would love to play a part in tackling complex problem such as this through sensitivity analysis, modeling and visualizing data.